 Repeat the whole process again; so all three wires through the one bead then separate and thread a bead onto each outer wire.

-You’ll want to repeat the sequence until you reach the required bracelet length but finish with the one or two beads though all three wires as you did at the start.
+You’ll want to repeat the sequence until you reach the required bracelet length but finish with the one or two beads through all three wires as you did at the start.
 If you want to make this a necklace instead of a bracelet, just keep threading until you’ve got something suitable to fit around your neck.

 Step 3 Once again, thread a crimp bead followed by a clasp onto all three lengths of beading wire, and then push all three wires back through the crimp bead.
 This should create a neat little loop.